-The GPS receiver can be attached to the side of the camera head.
+The GPS receiver can be attached to the back side of the camera head.
 If the GPS module is removed, the GPS port is covered with a flat black cover.

-Figure 29: The C1× camera with GPS receiver module with external antenna
+Figure 36: The C3 camera with GPS receiver module with external antenna

-Please note only camera variants marked with "T" suffix are compatible with GPS modules.
+Please note the camera must be equipped with a different back shell as well as internal electronic circuits to be compatible with GPS modules.
 So, it is necessary to choose GPS-ready variant upon camera ordering.
+Adding a GPS later requires the camera to be sent to manufacturer.